 DataOps is a framework that aims at resolving common data pain points in today’s big data world where speed, quality, and reliability are key.
 It does this by speeding up the distribution of data for reporting and analytic output, while simultaneously reducing data defects and lowering costs.

 This series of tutorials will provide you with a practical understanding of the organization step within the DataOps framework.
-You will learn how to use Watson Knowledge Catalog on IBM Cloud Pak for Data to govern, analyze, and protect your data.
+You will learn how to use Watson Knowledge Catalog and Data Virtualization on IBM Cloud Pak for Data to govern, analyze, protect, and virtualize your data.
 You can start by incorporating enterprise governance in your data.